chartjs/Chart.js/docs/samples/scale-options/center.md

 # Center Positioning

-This samples show how to place the axis in the center of the chart area, instead of at the edges.
+This sample show how to place the axis in the center of the chart area, instead of at the edges.

 ```js chart-editor
 // <block:actions:2>